arunmalik1/Tanzanian-Water-Well-Classification/README.md

 Funder and Installer had many spelling errors for institutions which needed to be corrected.

-**Imputting missing data**
+**Inputting missing data**

-Numerical data: amount_tsh, latitude and longitude, polpulation and construction_year were all variables I used in the models.
-I chose to use to impute the median because it is not as sensative as the mean and the data has a big range in values.
+Numerical data: amount_tsh, latitude and longitude, population and construction_year were all variables I used in the models.
+I chose to use to impute the median because it is not as sensitive as the mean and the data has a big range in values.

 Categorical data: The majority of the variables in the data set were categorial and I chose to use the most frequent value to impute missing values.

 **Creating Model pipelines**

 The data is imbalanced so I chose SMOTE and Random Class Under Sampler techniques to improve the predictive power of the models.
-The results of the best model is as follows:
+The result of the best model is as follows:

 Best Model was A tuned XGBoost Model: Accuracy 78.76%

+The model was able to predict functioning water wells and wells that need repair fairly well.
+It struggled with non functional wells.

 ![BestXGBoost](https://user-images.githubusercontent.com/115169255/211090892-83c3724b-f674-438d-b522-dfa2acf6ab73.png)

+Other Models:

 Logistic regression with SMOTE: Accuracy score 65%